p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>7) Prioritization</b></p>

-Evaluate and prioritise the list of solutions based on the following factors:
+Evaluate and <a href="https://prodbee.com/product-prioritization-empathy/" target="_blank"> prioritise</a> the list of solutions based on the following factors:
 * <u>Impact</u> on the user could be assessed by determining whether the proposed solutions address a major pain point.
 The impact to business is analysed in terms of coherence with the mission or the selected goal.
 * <u>Cost</u> in terms of time to implement, technology and, engineering resources required.
 * <u>Risks</u> could be value risks, usability risks, feasibility risks or business viability risks.